 The problem with actual human beings, the kind that bleed real blood (Jn.
 19) and eat real fish (Jn.
 21), is that they get in the way of human ideals, especially our ideal of humankind.
-That’s why human beings are most hateable precisely in the name of humankind.
+That’s why human beings are most hatable precisely in the name of humankind.
 We hate Hitler so much because we love humankind so much.
 But if it is an ideal of humankind we are after, we are better off leaving this world to find it.
 If God himself cannot fix the world without first getting caught up in the thickets of its realism, then neither should we imagine an ideal world void of invasive thorns and corrupted crowns, or of some strange combination of the two.
 Till kingdom come in all its fiery cleansing, humans will continue to erect crosses and blow their noses.
 And unless we are going to join the effort of the ones holding the hammers, joining the effort of the One holding the nails will always feel small and personal, and likely at least a pain in the ass.

 The truth is, you can’t make your world different until your world becomes close enough to touch, low enough to look in the eye.
 That is your world.
 Everything bigger is a mirage.
 Anything more important is unimportant.
 And strangely enough, it is in that little insignificant world of yours, too small to see through a screen, that you will find meaning, purpose and permanence, because it is in that world that you will find God.
 The shepherds found God in a makeshift cradle, after all, and God Almighty himself said he’d continue to be found in little unlikely places like prayer gatherings (Mt.
 18) and prison ministries (Mt.
 25).

-But the Gospel frames the divine revolution of God’s kingdom in mustard seed packets.
+The Gospel thus frames the divine revolution of God’s kingdom in mustard seed packets.
 And these mustard seeds are not like Jack’s beans.
 They don’t magically produce watermelons on vines of Zigguratic proportions.
 The difference is both bigger and smaller than that–it just depends on how you measure, and I can’t help but think that the Church’s measuring sticks need about as much conversion as the Church’s nonmembers, and exactly as much as its members.

 Unfortunately or not, the magical mustard seeds of the kingdom turn out merely to produce more mustard seeds (Mt.
 13:31), which is precisely the way love works.
 Loving people in Jesus’ name rarely ever produces mass conversions or a moral majority.
 Most of the time loving people in Jesus’ name just produces more people who love people in Jesus’ name.
 And that’s how the kingdom of God has been forcefully advancing for over 2,000 years, longer than any nation has been in existence, and will continue to do so longer than any nation will remain in existence.